alff Documentation¶

 ¶

-ALFF: Frameworks for Active Learning Graph-based Force Fields and Material Properties Calculations.
+ALFF: Automated Frameworks for Active-Learning Graph-Based Machine Learning Force Fields and Materials Property Calculations.

 Developed and maintained by C.Thang Nguyen